...

 Search engines are unable to draw the data meaning from raw text alone, which can lead to missing important details.
 Adding schema markup makes your content eligible for rich search results (rich snippets).
 These enhanced results can include images, ratings, event times, FAQs, and more, directly in Google’s search pages.

-Here in this detailed note, I am going to deeply overview the types, practices and the way to implement the Schema Markup on your website for better search engine visibility.
+In this schema markup guide, I will explain what exactly it is, its types, practices and the way to implement it on your website for better search engine visibility.

 Start creating Verdict in seconds, and convert more of your visitors into leads.